HACKWELL, William H. 1287. Private 12th London Regiment, Private KEH 1271, Acting Corporal 12th London Regiment

 HAMPTON, Herbert Brooke.
 180. Private, Private Northumberland Fusiliers 39970, Private Machine Gun Corps 140856, Private Tank Corps 302946

 HANCOCK, Albert Leslie.
 1191.
 Private, Second Lieutenant 7th London Regiment

 HANCOCK, Dennis.
 1334.
 Private, Private Northumberland Fusiliers 61189

 HANDFORD, J. R. Second Lieutenant, 3rd Troop 'C' Squadron KEH in Aug 1914.
 Entered France 13/04/1915.
 Lieutenant, 5th Battalion, York and Lancaster Regiment later Captain.
-Studied at Queen's College, Cambridge University noted in The Dial No. 22, 1915.
+From New Zealand and studied at Queen's College, Cambridge University noted in The Dial No. 22, 1915.
 Commemorated on the Auckland Online Cenotaph.